andrewheberle/simpleviper/README.md

 ## Default Values, Flags, Environment and Configration

-The precendece for a value is unchanged from Viper, which is as follows where each item takes precedence over the item below it:
+The precendece for a value is unchanged from [viper](https://github.com/spf13/viper), which is as follows where each item takes precedence over the item below it:

 * flag
 * env
 * config
 * default

-## Using Viper
+## Using Viper Directly

-The underlying `*viper.Viper` is exposed using the `Viper` method, so you are not restrictd to just the features this module provides.
+The underlying `*viper.Viper` is exposed using the `Viper` method, so you are not restricted to just the features this module provides.